Skip to main content

 Common mistakes

-• Paying cash for a category 1 off-peak.
-At 3,500 points, a Hyatt Place that's $140 cash gives you 4¢/point — that's better than transferring to Air Canada Aeroplan for most premium-cabin awards.
+• Paying cash for a Category 1 Lowest night.
+At 3,000 points, a Hyatt Place that's $140 cash gives you 4.7¢/point — better than transferring to Air Canada Aeroplan for most premium-cabin awards.

-The Hyatt chart is a finite resource.
-Devaluations are inevitable — Marriott changes a chart roughly every 18 months.
-Earn Hyatt points, watch the chart, and burn them on the highest cash-rate weeks while it still exists.
+The Hyatt chart is a finite resource — the May 2026 update already stretched the top of the chart from 45K to 75K.
+Earn Hyatt points, watch the chart, and burn them on the highest cash-rate weeks while a chart still exists.
+Recent analysis: the 5-tier chart, 30 days later and category changes: winners and losers.

 Compare deeper